 Although the bumps are split into divisions of boats, the top boat of each lower division also races as the bottom boat of the next division (“sandwich boat”) giving them the opportunity to jump up into the next division.
 Thus a continuous chart can be drawn mapping the progress of all of crews.

 The Lent (late February/early March) bumping races are run over five days but not all divisions race each day.
 The May bumps (June) are run over four days.
-The ‘Town’ bu,mps run in July are run during weekday evenings to allow participants to work during the dayand then race in the evenings.
-Bumps Programmes are a great way of finding out about the races, and are available to purchase (during bumps) from us aboard the boats at The Plough Fen Ditton.
-The programmes describe the course, race times, crew lists and starting order as at the beginning of the week.
+Teh Lend and MAy Bumps are college teams.
+The ‘Town’ bumps run in July are run during weekday evenings to allow participants to work during the day and then race in the evenings.
+These are the local rowing club races.

 Camboats offer two types of trips

 Exclusive private tour from Jesus Lock near the city centre downstream to The Plough, an ideal spot to join locals and rowing teams as they watch the races go past.
 This is timed to get you confortably to The Plough at Fen Ditton to ensure the river is then empty before the first race.
 After the last race take the return leg cruise back upstream to the city centre – avoiding the queues of traffic.
 Contact us for details of this unique river trip package.

 During the races we also provide a river crossing service to allow spectators to hop across from The Plough to the towpath.
 Thus you can then walk along the towpath to catch the race starts near the A14 road bridge, then back across the river to the facilities at the pub.
 The profits from this spectator service are donated by Camboats to the East Anglian Children’s Hospices (based in Cambridge) and The Royal National Lifeboat Association (R.N.L.I.).

 Check the public trip timetable for exact dates and times in 2023.